The Mind of Evil: Plot

 The Master has come to Stangmoor to recruit the prisoners as a private army, and uses them to hijack a UNIT convoy transporting a deadly Thunderbolt nerve gas missile, which he intends to fire at the Peace Conference.
 Captain Mike Yates, who was in charge of the convoy, is taken prisoner by the criminals.
 Left in the dark, the Brigadier decides the Thunderbolt missile must be at Stangmoor and comes to the rescue in a "Trojan Horse" style assault.
 UNIT troops take control of the prison, killing Mailer and the other leading rioters.
-But the Keller Machine is growing stronger, and now breaks free of the temporary restraints placed on it by the Doctor, who discovers by chance that Barnham, having previously been subjected to the Keller process and thus having no evil left in his mind, has become immune to the Mind Parasite.
+But the Keller Machine is growing stronger, and now breaks free of the temporary restraints placed on it by the Doctor, who discovers by chance that Barnham, having previously been subjected to the Keller process and thus having no evil left in his mind, has become immune to the mind parasite.

 Yates contacts UNIT and informs them that the Thunderbolt is hidden on an abandoned airfield near the prison.
 The Doctor contacts the Master, offering to return his dematerialisation circuit in exchange for the missile.
 The Master agrees on condition he will come alone.
-But the Doctor uses Barnham to transport the Keller Machine to the airfield and turn the Mind Parasite loose on the Master.
+But the Doctor uses Barnham to transport the Keller Machine to the airfield and turn the mind parasite loose on the Master.
 With the Master helpless, the Doctor is able to trigger the missile's self-destruct circuit and the Thunderbolt and the Keller Machine are destroyed.
 The Master uses the chaos to escape with his dematerialisation circuit, killing Barnham in the process.
 He contacts the Doctor by telephone to taunt him that he is now free while the Doctor remains trapped in his exile on Earth.

 Continuity

-The Mind Parasite attacks the Doctor on three separate occasions.
+The mind parasite attacks the Doctor on three separate occasions.
 The first visions are tongues of flame, enveloping the Doctor's terror-stricken face.
 He tells Jo as he recovers, "Not long ago I saw an entire world consumed by fire..."
-This is a reference to the recent serial Inferno (also written by Don Houghton).
+This is a reference to the recent serial Inferno, also written by Don Houghton.

 Production

 Working titles for this story included The Pandora Machine, Man Hours and The Pandora Box.

 The production filmed in Kent where some exteriors, primarily for Stangmoor Prison, were filmed in and around Dover Castle.
-The Thunderbolt missile is portrayed by a real (but nonoperational) Bloodhound missile on loan from the RAF.
+The Thunderbolt missile is portrayed by a real (but non-operational) Bloodhound missile on loan from the RAF.
 The junction of Archer's Court Road with Pineham Road in Whitfield was the location where the Master's troops ambush the missile convoy.
-The hangar at the former RAF Swingate was used as the Master's hiding place for his deadly missile; and Stone Hill Park, formerly Manston Airport, was the base for the helicopter company providing the choppers and aerial footage in the series.
+The hangar at the former RAF Swingate was used as the Master's hiding place for his deadly missile and Manston Airport was the base for the helicopter company providing the choppers and aerial footage in the series.
 This serial went so excessively over budget – primarily due to the use of the helicopter in episode 6 – that its director, Timothy Combe, was banned by Barry Letts from being considered for any subsequent Who work.